-Compliance and Other Matters
+Report on Compliance and Other Matters

-As part of obtaining reasonable assurance about whether the Property Appraiser's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Property Appraiser's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-Pursuant to provisions of Chapter 10.550, Rules of the Auditor General, we reported certain matters to management of the Property Appraiser in a separate management letter and Independent Accountant's Report dated January 23, 2018.
+Pursuant to provisions of Chapter 10.550, Rules of the Auditor General, we reported certain matters to management of the Property Appraiser's in a separate management letter dated January 20, 2023.